bagder/uncurled/intro/terms.md

-Proponents of Free Software often underscore that there is a difference between **Free Software** and **Open Source**, but in practice, looking at the requirements and the licenses involed, those differences are more distinct in the commmunities and how they operate rather in how they are defined in text.
+Proponents of Free Software often underscore that there is a difference between **Free Software** and **Open Source**, but in practice, looking at the requirements and the licenses involved, those differences are more distinct in the commmunities and how they operate rather in how they are defined in text.

 Open Source was an effort to create a term that emphasizes the open aspect, as